Skip to main content

 • 2 Bedroom

-Unlike dynamic vacancy, Segments allow you to customize criteria.
-For instance, you can modify the "Vacant" segment so units with future leases won't display as vacant.
+The default Vacant segment uses dynamic vacancy.
+Unlike dynamic vacancy, segments allow you to customize the criteria.
+For example, you can modify the Vacant segment so units with future leases do not display as vacant.

-3. Click the three-dot menu next to the "Vacant" segment.
+3. Click the edit icon next to the Vacant segment.

-9. Refresh the page; units with future leases will no longer display a red vacancy notification dot.
+Units with future leases will no longer display the red vacancy notification dot.

-For detailed information on Segments, refer to the article: Using Segments in Property Matrix.
+For detailed information on Segments, see Using Segments in Property Matrix.

-If you need clarity on lease terms and how they impact vacancy calculations, check out our Editing and Deleting Lease Transaction Schedules article, specifically the Lease Terms and Vacancy Calculations section.
+If you need more clarity on lease terms and how they affect vacancy calculations, see Editing and Deleting Lease Transaction Schedules, specifically the Lease Terms and Vacancy Calculations section.

 Did this answer your question?